 - Able to effectively de-escalate clients using techniques as trained and outlined in approved crisis intervention models.

-Interfaces with peers, clinical team members and managers, and internal /external customers and stakeholders
+Interfaces with peers, clinical team members and supervisors, and internal /external customers and stakeholders.

 Qualifications and Experience